grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.datadog.md

 - `"raw_value"` to report the raw value as a Datadog gauge.

 Valid values for `initial_cumulative_monotonic_value` are:
-- `"auto"` reports the initial value if its start timestamp is set and it happens after the process was started.
+- `"auto"` reports the initial value if its start timestamp is set, and it happens after the process was started.
 - `"drop"` always drops the initial value.
 - `"keep"` always reports the initial value.

 ### summaries block

-The `summaries` block configures Summary specific settings.
+The `summaries` block configures the summary settings.

 The following arguments are supported: